chrisballinger/prosody-modules/mod_cloud_notify/README.markdown

 connection close didn't happen already) but also aren't responding to acknowledgement request in a timely manner, thus allowing conversations to be smoother under such circumstances.

+The new event "cloud-notify-ping" can be used by any module to send out a cloud notification to either all registered endpoints for the given user or only the endpoints given in the event data.

 Configuration
 =============